Halina Konopacka

-Halina Konopacka (Leonarda Kazimiera Konopacka-Matuszewska-Szczerbińska) (26 February 1900 – 28 January 1989) was a Polish athlete.
+Halina Konopacka (full name Leonarda Kazimiera Konopacka-Matuszewska-Szczerbińska; 26 February 1900 – 28 January 1989) was a Polish athlete.
 She won the discus throw event at the 1928 Summer Olympics, defeating American silver medal winner Lillian Copeland, breaking her own world record, and becoming the first Polish Olympic champion.
 After retiring from athletics she became a writer and poet.
 She immigrated to the United States after World War II, and died there.

 Biography

 Konopacka was born in Rawa Mazowiecka, Congress Poland, and grew up in Warsaw, where she trained in horse riding, swimming, and skating.
 Her whole family also played tennis, including her father Jakub, sister Czesława, and brother Tadeusz.
 While studying at the Faculty of Philology of the Warsaw University she also took up skiing and athletics, but soon abandoned winter sports because the training facilities were too far from her home.
-In 1926 she set her first world record in the discus throw, after only a few months of training, which was followed by two more records in 1927 and 1928.
+In 1926, after only a few months of training, she set her first world record in the discus throw, which was then followed by two more records in 1927 and 1928.

 Konopacka had dark skin and brown eyes, owing to her Tatar ancestors on her maternal side.
 She always wore a red beret while competing, and was nicknamed "Miss Olympia".
 In 1928 she married Ignacy Matuszewski, who was soon to become the Minister of the Treasury, in which function he served in five consecutive governments of Poland.
 She retired from athletics in 1931 but continued to do sports recreationally, including skiing, tennis and car racing.
 She continued to be listed as one of the best Polish tennis players up until 1937.
 She was a guest of honor at both the 1936 Winter as well as Summer Olympics, and in 1938–1939 also a member of the Polish Olympic Committee.
 Being a well-educated woman, fluent in three foreign languages, she engaged in writing poetry.
 She wrote her first volume of poems titled Któregoś dnia (Some Day) in 1929, and later published her verses in the literary magazine of the Skamander group as well as in the Wiadomości Literackie, the premier literary periodical of the interbellum Poland, earning recognition among established writers of the day such as Mieczysław Grydzewski, Kazimierz Wierzyński and Antoni Słonimski.
 According to professor Anna Nasiłowska, Konopacka's works were valued for their feminist approach to analyzing the relationship between a man and a woman, and for their reminiscences of youth and the treatment of the topic of jealousy.